Quantifying Network Similarity using Graph Cumulants: Two Statistics based on Subgraphs (What we Measure)

 \textit{Homomorphism} refers to how we decide which of those (injective) mappings are ``counts'': those for which $G$ has edges at all the locations where there are edges in $g$ (i.e., it is still a count even if there are additional edges in $G$).

-The fraction of these mappings that are ``counts'' are known as injective homomorphism \textit{densities} \citep{lovasz2012large}.
-These are the graph moments of a graph $G$, denoted by \mbox{$\mu_g^{ }(G)$}. \todofinalv{Picture in appendix illustrating how we count subgraphs.}
+Out of all injective mappings from the nodes of $g$ to the nodes of $G$, the fraction that are ``counts'' is known as the injective homomorphism \textit{density} \citep{lovasz2012large}.
+These densities are the graph moments of a graph $G$, denoted by \mbox{$\mu_g^{ }(G)$}.

-\subsection{Graph cumulants (The new statistics)}
+\subsection{Graph Cumulants (The New Statistics)}

-Graph cumulants were recently introduced by \citet*{Gunderson2019Introducing}.
+Graph cumulants were recently introduced by \citet{Gunderson2019Introducing}.
 We first review the defining features of cumulants, highlighting a \mbox{less-well-known} combinatorial definition (Section~\ref{Subsec:ClassicalCumulants}).
 We then describe the analogue for graphs (Section~\ref{Subsec:GraphCumulants}).

-\subsubsection{Combinatorial cumulants (Background)}
+\subsubsection{Combinatorial Cumulants (Background)}

 First, consider a \mbox{scalar-valued} random variable \mbox{$X \in \mathbb{R}$} sampled from some distribution $\mathcal{X}$.
-The \mbox{$r^{\text{th}}$-order} moment of $\mathcal{X}$ is the expectation of the $r^{\text{th}}$ power of $X$: \mbox{$\mu_r^{ }(\mathcal{X}) = \langle X^r_{ } \rangle_{X\sim\mathcal{X}}^{ }$}.
+The \mbox{$r^{\text{th}}$-order} moment of $\mathcal{X}$ is the expectation of the $r^{\text{th}}$ power of $X$: \mbox{$\mu_r^{ }(\mathcal{X}) = \langle X^r_{\vphantom{1}} \rangle_{X\sim\mathcal{X}}^{ }$}.
 These moments may be combined into certain polynomial expressions, known as the cumulants $\kappa_r^{ }$ (e.g., mean, variance, skew, kurtosis, etc.).

-Cumulants have a uniquely defining property related to sums of independent random variables: the cumulants of the resulting sum are equal to the sum of the cumulants of those independent random variables \citep{rota2000combinatorics} (e.g., \mbox{$\textrm{Var}(X + Y) = \textrm{Var}(X) + \textrm{Var}(Y)$}, when $X$ and $Y$ are independent).
+Cumulants have a uniquely defining property related to sums of independent random variables \citep{rota2000combinatorics}: the cumulants of the resulting sum are equal to the sum of the cumulants of those independent random variables (e.g., \mbox{$\textrm{Var}(X + Y) = \textrm{Var}(X) + \textrm{Var}(Y)$}, when $X$ and $Y$ are independent).
 This is essentially the reason behind the central limit theorem and the ubiquity of the Gaussian distribution \citep{gnedenko1949limit, hald2000early}.

-While the classical cumulants are often defined via the cumulant generating function, they also have an equivalent combinatorial definition in terms of a M\"obius transform \citep{kardar2007statistical, novak2014three} (see Section~\ref{Sec:PostScript}).
+While the classical cumulants are often defined via the cumulant generating function, they also have an equivalent combinatorial definition in terms of a M\"obius transform (see Section~\ref{Sec:PostScript}) \citep{kardar2007statistical, mccullagh2018tensor, lehner2004cumulants}.
 Namely, the $r^{\text{th}}$ moment can be expressed as a sum of cumulants of order $r$ and lower, corresponding to all partitions of $r$ unique elements (see Figure~\ref{Fig:SchematicGraphCumulants}, top three rows).
 In particular, for our \mbox{scalar-valued} example: